-Capital funds are funding the deficit, and as such, our ability to invest in maintaining or replacing significant capital assets is dwindling.
+As discussed earlier, capital funds are funding the deficit and, as such, our ability to invest in maintaining or replacing significant capital assets is dwindling.

-In 2020/21, following a delay in finalising Regulations, the Office incurred a \$500K cost of developing and implementing the Self Rating Framework for Commercial video on-demand providers, including the establishment of a new Films database.
-This was unfunded and further reduced cash reserves.
+In 2020/21, following a delay in finalising the Regulations, the Office incurred a \$500K cost of developing and implementing the self-rating framework for Commercial Video on-Demand providers, including the establishment of a new films database.
+This was unfunded, and further reduced cash reserves.